Maquis de l'Ain et du Haut-Jura: Joint actions with the Normandy landing

 On 8 June 1944, at the town hall of Nantua, Henri Romans-Petit announced the news of the landing and the beginning of a "Fourth Republic" to the local population.
 He prepared a new parade in the streets of Oyonnax which took place on June 12 by 130 men before a large crowd.
 Henri Romans-Petit was designated Prefect of Ain by Alban Vistel and Albert Chambonnet.
 The military Resistance of the department required the generosity of the farmers of Dombes and Bresse to ensure the supply of the population and the functioning of administrative services.

 Throughout June 1944, all components of the Resistance in the department united to liberate the towns of Bugey such as Belley or Nantua.
 The occupation troops and the Feldgendarmerie were driven out without resistance on their part and communications were interrupted between Bourg-en-Bresse and Lyon.
 However, the euphoria that had gripped the department since the announcement of the Normandy landing worried the British staff.
-On 17 June 1944, General Kœnig issued the order to slow down the guerrilla, but according to Alban Vistel: "retreat means disaster […] The enemy must be unable to bring reinforcements to Ain".
+On 17 June 1944, General Kœnig issued the order to slow down the guerrilla, but according to Alban Vistel: "retreat means disaster [...]
+The enemy must be unable to bring reinforcements to Ain".

 Last operation of the German army

-As early as 11 June 1944, German columns were sighted in the sectors of Marlieux, Vonnas, Montrevel-en-Bresse, Pont-d'Ain.
+As early as 11 June 1944, German columns were sighted in the sectors of Marlieux, Vonnas, Montrevel-en-Bresse, and Pont-d'Ain.
 Henri Jaboulay was worried about these advances and regretted that the neighboring departments, Haute-Savoie and Jura, had not been able to implement the Green Plan.
 The maquis tried to push back the German advance as long as possible.
 On 12 June 1944, an ambush was set against a column composed of eight buses and seven trucks.
 During their passage north of the village of Belmont, a bazooka shot destroyed two of these buses carrying German soldiers.
 The convoy was slowed down, but in revenge the village of Charancin was burned.
 Two days later the 157th reserve invaded Valromey.
 The maquis of Ain provided a rapid response to try to push back the Germans.
 The operation was quickly carried out around Seyssel.
 On 14 June 1944, three days after the takeover of Fort l'Écluse, German troops invaded Bellegarde-sur-Valserine.
 The maquisards being outpaced, Henri Romans-Petit ordered the withdrawal of his troops.
 Throughout June 1944, fighting between maquisards and the Wehrmacht multiplied, such as that of 13 June at Col de la Lèbe.
 The maquisards tried to keep the Haut-Bugey region free because the absence of German soldiers allowed a multiplication of large-scale parachute drops such as those prepared by Richard Heslop and which allowed the collection of 468 containers including 654 Sten submachine guns, 106 light machine guns, 630 rifles, 435 pistols and 35 anti-tank weapons.